diego1389/dev_docs/Dot net core/Entity framework core/Notes.md

 ## Questions

 1. What is Entity framework?
 Is an open-source Object-relational mapper for .Net applications.
 It is a set of utilities and mechanisms that work towards optimizing data-driven applications.
-    - Little coding and high level ob absorption when dealing with data (unlike ADO.Net).
+    - Little coding and high level of absorption when dealing with data (unlike ADO.Net).
     - It fits between the business entities (domain classes) and the database.
     - Cross platform: used on Linux, Windows or Mac
     - Modelling.